What is the OpenDNS Security Graph?

 - Why do we exchange data with security partners?
 Our partnerships enable us to correlate attacks with infrastructures that are being mobilized for a developing attack that has not yet been launched.
 We do not reverse engineer malware to uncover what it exactly does on devices or networks.
 We also do not create signatures.
 But other vendors do, which is why we have over 200 partnerships to layer on security intelligence.

-To prevent or contain a threat, our machine learning systems automatically combine and correlate the output of these classifiers to accurately predict whether a domain name or IP address should be blocked.These are some of the algorithmic classifiers we use:
+Our systems automatically combine and correlate the output of these classifiers to accurately predict whether a domain name or IP address should be blocked.These are some of the algorithmic classifiers we use:

 - SecureRank: is a classifier based on graph theory that effectively finds domains guilty by association.
 It creates a large bipartite graph of the Internet, and examines where known compromised systems are going, as well as other systems that are hitting malicious locations.
 Then this classifier finds other common locations that those systems are visiting and determines those locations that are malicious.
 This classifier ranks the security risks of all domain names by applying an iterative process similar to Google’s PageRank algorithm .